Fountain

 Type Info Location

-Blueprints Pre‑configured page structures /site/plugins/fountain/blueprint/pages
+Blueprints Pre‑configured page structures /site/plugins/fountain/blueprints

 Templates PHP files that render your pages /site/plugins/fountain/templates